nezagoltd/nezago-guidelines/nezago-bestpractices/nezago-git.md

 1. If you are working on a pull request as a team, you should have a Technical Team Lead (TTL), which you will be provided by nezago, no team member is allowed to merge a PR, that is a task of TTL, for rebasing simplicity, we encourage teams to keep their PRs have one commit.
 You can use some techniques to achieve that, such as `git ammend --no-edit` or `git squash` but that is optional

+1. In a team work project, a pull request will be ready for TTL review after getting two approvals from peer review

 ### 2. Pull request badges
 1. `work in progress` => in pink background color and white text
 1. `ready for peer review` => in right blue background color and white text